Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Colored Mascara Options

 Burgundy Haze: A deep wine shade that’s become my go-to for fall and winter looks.
 It’s bold enough to make a statement but sophisticated enough for work.
 The burgundy really pops against brown eyes and brings out green tones beautifully.
+This is the single best colored mascara shade at any drugstore price point — I’ll stand behind that claim after testing dozens of alternatives.

 Classic Black Shades Breakdown

 Let me get specific about the three black Maybelline Sky High mascara colors, because choosing between them isn’t as straightforward as you’d think.
+All three use the same base formula, but the pigment composition creates meaningfully different results — and those differences are especially visible in Los Angeles’ bright outdoor light.

 Very Black is my recommendation for most people.
 It’s the shade makeup artists reach for because it’s reliably pigmented and works with every skin tone.
 I’ve used this shade for over a year, and it’s never let me down for both daytime coffee runs and nighttime events in West Hollywood.

 Blackest Black has more carbon black pigment, which means it photographs even darker.
 If you’re creating content or taking lots of photos in Los Angeles’ bright outdoor settings, this shade won’t disappear in harsh sunlight.
-The trade-off is that it can look slightly harsh with very light makeup.
+The trade-off is that it can look slightly harsh paired with very light makeup.

 Cosmic Black is the newest, and it’s quickly becoming my favorite.
 The dimensional quality means your lashes don’t look flat in photos.
 Under the California sun, this shade has subtle depth that makes lashes look naturally thick rather than coated.
+If I had to keep just one black shade forever, this would be it.

 How to Apply Each Shade

 Application technique matters more with colored Maybelline Sky High mascara shades than with traditional black.
-Here’s what I’ve learned after weeks of testing.
+The flex tower brush does a lot of the heavy lifting, but a little strategy goes a long way — especially with the lighter and colored options.
+Here’s exactly what I’ve learned after weeks of testing.

 Sky High Colors in Los Angeles